Caring for Animals

 You don’t need a STEM lab or special materials to teach this fun and innovative challenge.
 Some teachers use this program to teach a whole-term unit while others use it as a special 2-3 week program.
 The choice is yours!

-After completing their prototypes, students can also enter the STEM Design challenge competition.
-Entries close on Friday 15 November 2019.
+After completing their prototypes, students can also enter the Term 1-2 STEM Design Challenge competition.
+Entries close on Friday 19 June 2020.

 |Welcome and introduction to your day (arrivals between 9.40am - 10am)||15 minutes|